PATHOLOGY AND MEDICINE - 2018/9

 Summative assessment and feedback

-Final examination: This includes 100 MCQs to be completed in 2 h.
+Final examination: This includes 100 MCQs to be completed in 2 h, covering General Pathology and Systems Pathology topics.

 Each mock test will be given feedback immediately in the class.